sandeepmj/javascript-variables-comparison-operators/README.md

 Let's try this simple array.
 We give the array a name and some values.
 We can use the **`.length`** method to see how many values are in the array.

+You can retrieve values by typing `nameOfArray[indexNumber]` where the index number is the position in the list.
+In computing, 0 (zero) is always the first position.

 ![](/img/arrayintro.png)

 You can even add more values to an array using the  **`.push()`** method